 - Paper tissue wrap: 20g

-Honestly, for most small-to-mid-size brands, the fees themselves are trivial.
-It's the administrative burden of getting registered, tracking weights, and submitting accurate declarations that eats your time.
+Honestly, for most small-to-mid-size brands, the fees are manageable — though note how the plastic film, at a tenth of the weight, costs more than all the cardboard.
+Beyond the fees, it's the administrative burden of getting registered, tracking weights, and submitting accurate declarations that eats your time.

 Spain-Specific Requirements Beyond ECOEMBES

-Registering with ECOEMBES satisfies your EPR obligation, but Spain has additional packaging requirements you need to know about.
+Registering in the RPP and joining ECOEMBES cover your core EPR registration, but Spain has additional packaging requirements you need to know about.

 Mandatory waste fraction labeling (since January 2025)